DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-06-09-improving-how-users-add-schools.md

       src: schools--check-your-answers.png
 ---

 We recently did some work to [improve how providers add schools](/publish-teacher-training-courses/improving-how-providers-add-schools/) in Publish teacher training courses (Publish).
-This work added a way for providers to find and add them using [Get information about schools (GIAS)](https://www.get-information-schools.service.gov.uk/) data.
+This work included giving providers a way to find and add schools using [Get information about schools (GIAS)](https://www.get-information-schools.service.gov.uk/) data.

-To make it easier for the Support team to add schools, we copied the same approach to Support for Publish teacher training courses (Support).
+To make it easier for the Support team to add schools, we used the same approach in Support for Publish teacher training courses (Support).

 ## What we changed

-We added a school look-up to the ‘Add school’ flow, which uses GIAS data, to make it easier for the Support team to find and enter information about the schools providers partner with.
+We added a school look-up to the ‘Add school’ flow using GIAS data.
+This makes it easier for the Support team to find and enter information about the schools providers partner with.

 ## How it works